Lead and its human effects

 If your child has received a blood lead test and the results exceed the Centers for Disease Control & Prevention "action limit" (10 micrograms per deciliter) your family is eligible to have a free visit from a Public Health - Seattle & King County staff member to look for potential sources of lead present in your home that may be contributing to your child's lead level.
 The investigation will typically have five parts to it.

-For additional information please call Environmental Health Services at 206-263-9566 and visit our website.
+For additional information, please call King County Dirt Alert at 206-263-1399 and visit www.dirtalert.info.